Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 ## The index page in Astro

-Now let's head over to the `index.astro` page, this is the actual index, and for us, the only page we have.
+Now let's head over to the `index.astro` page.
+This is the actual index and, for us, the only page we have.

 ```jsx
 ---